armadaproject/armada/internal/lookoutui/src/analytics/README.md

 The `Analytics` component:

-- Takes a `component` prop specifying what component to render
+- Takes a `component` prop specifying what component to render (any HTML element or React component)
 - Automatically adds the correct analytics attributes (data attributes or CSS classes) based on your configuration
-- Wraps the onClick handler to dispatch analytics events
-- Supports full TypeScript type safety for the component's props
+- Supports all props of the wrapped component with full TypeScript type safety
-- Merges classNames for class-based analytics systems
+- Merges classNames properly for class-based analytics systems
+- Forwards refs to the underlying component

+### Props

+- `component` (required): The component or HTML element to render
+- `eventName` (required): The event name to track
+- `eventData` (optional): Additional key-value pairs to include with the event
+- All other props are passed through to the underlying component

 ## Notes